 Interventions - A true test of any school is in how well the school responds to the individual needs of its learners.
 As students demonstrate unique learning needs, or perform above standard, or have other social, emotional or behavioral needs, a highly effective school must have creative and fluent ways to respond.
 At Hay, we utilize varied options for intervention to insure every child has the best possible chance for school success, and every grade level and every classroom is provided specific intervention programs.

-First grade classrooms team with two additional reading teachers so that reading instruction occurs in classes of 14 students to one teacher.
+First grade classrooms team with an additional math or reading teacher so that instruction occurs in classes of approximately 14 students to one teacher.
 This is a key intervention at a time when reading is most likely to emerge.
 First grade classrooms also have individual reading tutors provided through the Sound Partner Reading program - an approach with a high rate of success in reaching and teaching the struggling reader.

-Second through fifth grade classrooms have additional adult support to provide small-group tutoring in mathematics as well as a reading specialist on call to supplement reading instruction for students demonstrating the need for more support in literacy skills though our Pathways Support Center.
+Second through fifth grade classrooms have additional adult support to provide small-group tutoring in mathematics as well as a reading specialist on call to supplement reading instruction for students demonstrating the need for more support in literacy skills though our corps of academic tutors.
+Second through fifth grade classes are also served by a Reduced Class Size (RCS) teacher in either reading or mathematics to provide instruction with fewer students.

 These varied intervention supplements allow our teachers to reach past the basic curriculum to provide all of our students with a unique menu of learning support tailored to individual need.
 Most of these programs are made possible through the funds raised and donations made to the John Hay Foundation.
 The Foundation is overseen and sponsored by Partners, our parent/teacher organization developed to provide support and assistance that works to benefit the John Hay learning community.